djipco/webmidi/website/api/classes/Listener.md

 **Type**: boolean<br />

-Whether this listener is currently suspended
+Whether this listener is currently suspended or not.

 ### `.target` {#target}
 **Type**: EventEmitter<br />

-The object that the event is attached to (or that emitted the event)
+The object that the event is attached to (or that emitted the event).